opencog/opencog/examples/pln/inference-control-learning/README.md

 ```
 in a `n*m` table, for i in [0, n) and j in (0/m, m/m] then the
 complexity should be around `O(n*M)`, all rules considered.

+In the end we end up with a distribution that we can hand to our
+random generator to pick up an inference rule amonst the most likely
+ones to produce a preproof of T.